Building a Workflow(s) for a Listing

 📋 Example Tasks:

-• Send weekly activity reports to seller
+- Send weekly activity reports to the seller

 🪄 Why This Approach Works